 J.R.R.Tolkien in Oxford

-From an academic point of view, his separation from Edith seemed to do the trick, and a year later he won an exhibition to Exeter College, Oxford where he would study classics.
+From an academic point of view, his separation from Edith seemed to do the trick, and a year later he won an exhibition at Exeter College, Oxford where he would study classics.
 John did not particularly shine in this subject and grew to enjoy the pleasures of University life, though his meagre income made it difficult to keep up with the spending habits of more affluent students.
-Uninspired by the classics, John was able to switch to his real love English literature.
+Uninspired by the classics, John was able to switch to his real love – English literature.
 He was a competent scholar, but a lot of his time was spent researching other languages in the Bodleian library.
 It was here in Oxford that he became fascinated with Finnish, a language which would form the basis for Quenya; a language he would later give to his Elves.
 His love of languages remained with Tolkien throughout his life; in particular, he began developing his own languages, a remarkable undertaking.
-In fact, in later commented that languages lied at the heart of his writings; the Silmarillion and Lord of the Rings.
-He actually said, the stories existed to provide an opportunity to use the languages.
-Devotees of the book may not agree, but it does illustrate the profound importance he attached to the use of languages.
+In fact, he later commented that languages lied at the heart of his Middle Earth creations.
+Tolkien said the stories existed to provide an opportunity to use the languages.
+Devotees of the book may not agree, but it does illustrate the profound importance he attached to the use of language.

 Writing the Hobbit

 It was sometime after 1930 that Tolkien gained an unexpected inspiration to start writing the Hobbit.
-It was whilst marking an examination paper, that he jotted in the margins of a paper the immortal words “In a hole in the ground lived a hobbit.”
-Unlike the Silmarillion, the Hobbit was a simple fairy tale and adventure for children.
+It was whilst marking an examination paper that he jotted in the margins of a paper the immortal words; “In a hole in the ground lived a hobbit.”
+Unlike the Silmarillion, The Hobbit was a simple fairy tale and adventure for children.
 Hinting at evil things, it still ends in a happy ending for all and is primarily concerned with a triumph of good over evil.
-In the course of the next few years, friends including C.S.
+In the course of the next few years friends, including C.S.
 Lewis, read his manuscript and gave good reviews.
-In the course of time the publisher, Allen and Unwin, got to read it; with a glowing reference from, Rayner Unwin, the 10 year old son of Mr Unwin; the book was published to commercial success.
+In the course of time, the publisher Allen and Unwin were sent a copy.
+Rayner, the 10-year-old son of Mr Unwin, gave a glowing reference and the Hobbit was published in 1937 to great commercial success.

 J.R.R.
 Tolkien and C.S.
 Lewis